 Of course, we can totally try to save the last cases by adding another technical purpose, ex. textual data classification to determine the best way to compress these data.

-Section 3.3.
-Example in the area of presentation of #8217 information and #8217 user interface
+Example in the field of information presentation and user interface

-In addition, a method that makes a haptic feedback more "realistic" would be technical, whereas a method "increasing the degree of engagement of players" (which is purely subjective) would not be (T339 / 13).
+In addition, a method that makes a haptic feedback more "realistic" would be technical, whereas a method "increasing the degree of engagement of the players" (which is purely subjective) would not be (T339 / 13).